-- the project is constructed as per the site design and plans, which includes the barrier attenuation provided by the project buildings orientation; - construction of an impervious barriers (for noise intrusion) surrounding the northeastern boundary of project playground (see Figure 3).
-The barriers should be constructed to an RL of 1.8m above the relative ground level of the playground.
+- the project is constructed as per the site design and plans, which includes the barrier attenuation provided by the project buildings orientation; - construction of an impervious barriers surrounding the boundary of project playground (see Figure 3).
+The barriers should be constructed to an RL of 2.0m above the relative ground level of the playground.
 The barriers should consist of materials with a surface density of at least 10kg/m2, and not contain any gaps (ie lapped and capped timber or equivalent); and - the mechanical plant for the CCC is yet to be finalised.
-Therefore, the modelling assumes one AC unit per classroom and one for the admin spaces, totalling eight AC units.
-The AC units are assumed to be located on northern and southern gable ends of the building (see Figure 3).
+Therefore, the modelling assumes one AC unit per classroom and one for the admin spaces, totalling seven AC units.
+The AC units are assumed to be located in the basement area of the building (see Figure 3). - 6.2 Sound Power Levels